sodadata/soda-core/soda/contracts/docs/README.md

 ## 1) Writing contract YAML files

+> Prerequisites: To write contract YAML files, you will need:
+> * A YAML text editor
+> * Optional: a local development environment to test contract YAML files
+> * Optional: a git repository to version control your contract YAML file

 See chapter [writing contract  YAML files](01_writing_contract_yaml_files/README.md) on how to write schema and other data quality checks in Soda contract YAML files